CityOfBoston/patterns/web-components/map/readme.md

 Any attributes prefixed with `map-` will be passed on to the generated `<cob-map>` component. _E.g._ `map-id` or `map-style`.

-#### id

-string

-ID of the HTML element.
-Used to automatically open the map modal.

 #### modal